Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The mean nodal volume for invariant smooth fields on Riemannian homogeneous spaces

+\begin{rema} I am grateful to the referee of an earlier version for pointing out that Theorem \ref{Main} is not far from being an extremely special case of \cite[Theorem 15.9.4]{AdlerTaylor}.
+(In \cite[Theorem 15.9.4]{AdlerTaylor}, take $i=\dim(X)-\dim(V)$, $M=A$ and $D=\{0\}$; then all but one of the $\mathcal{L}_k$ of \cite{AdlerTaylor} disappear).
+There are slightly stronger hypotheses in \cite{AdlerTaylor}, including a compact base manifold and the assumption that all the $\beta_{u_{i}}$ are $1$.
+But lifting the assumptions is not difficult (see e.g. \cite{Taylor2} for the case $\beta_{u_i} \neq 1$, and the easy idea of Lemma \ref{Azai} below for the compactness).
+Our result can be viewed, therefore, as an exposition of what happens in the presence of symmetries. \end{rema}

+\begin{rema} Invariant Gaussian random fields have ergodicity properties (see \cite{Adler}, chapter 6) which make it possible in principle to evaluate the left-hand side of \eqref{theoreme} from a single sample of $\mathbf{\Phi}$.
+When looking at a single realization of a random field, observing the precise average size for the zero-set expressed by Theorem \ref{Main} can thus be viewed a signature that the field has a symmetry, regardless of the fine structure of the symmetry involved.\end{rema}

-\subsection{Proof of Theorem 5.2}
+\subsection{Proof of Theorem \ref{Main}}

-I will use Azais and Wschebor's Kac-Rice formula for random fields (Theorem 6.8 in \cite{AzaisWschebor}); the proof of Theorem 5.2 will be a rather direct adaptation of the one which appears for complex-valued fields on the Euclidean plane and space in \cite{AzaisWscheborLeon}, \cite{AzaisWscheborLeon2}.
+We will use Aza\"is and Wschebor's Kac-Rice formula for random fields \cite[Theorem 6.8]{AzaisWschebor}.
+We should clearly state that the proof of Theorem \ref{Main} is a rather direct adaptation of the one which appears for complex-valued fields on the Euclidean plane and space in \cite{AzaisWscheborLeon, AzaisWscheborLeon2}.

-Let me recall their formula, adding a trivial adaptation to our situation where the base space is a riemannian manifold rather than a Euclidean space. \begin{lemma}
+We first recall their formula, adding an immediate adaptation to our situation where the base space is a Riemannian manifold rather than a Euclidean space.
+Our adaptation is very close to being a particular Gaussian case of Theorem 12.1.1 in \cite{AdlerTaylor}: since the base manifold there is assumed to be compact, however, we include a proof.